Two Bradford selectmen abruptly resign

 Allen, who was elected in 2019, said he originally took on the position invigorated to make positive changes in the town.

 “I feel I need to be honest because I still have the best intentions and would love to see improvement where it’s needed.
-I would be remiss to not draw attention to the slippery slope we are on as a town,” said Allen.
-“Our board, employees and volunteers are experiencing or participating in divisiveness, finger pointing, assumptions and dishonesty.
+I would be remiss to not draw attention to the slippery slope we are on as a town,” Allen said.
+“Our board, employees and volunteers are experiencing or participating in divisiveness, finger-pointing, assumptions and dishonesty.
 It is not healthy or productive.”

-Allen stressed that he is not stepping down because the position has become challenging, but rather he is leaving because the selectman responsibilities are impeding his personal and professional life.

-James, who was elected in 2018, said in his resignation letter that his thoughts, visions and hopes for the town are in direct contrast to Freyler’s, and are irreconcilable.
-While this represents obstacles, James states in his letter that there are other circumstances that make it nearly impossible to accomplish anything meaningful or civilized.
+James, who was elected in 2018, said in his resignation letter that his thoughts, visions and hopes for the town are in sharp contrast to and irreconcilable with Freyler’s.

-James claims that Freyler has used gossip and innuendo against fellow selectmen to influence opinions or votes on other town boards, and that she has allegedly voted in support of certain agenda items and then deliberately undermined those votes outside of meetings.

-“I find this behavior to be distasteful, destructive and ultimately dishonest,” wrote James.
-“In any case, I cannot and will not work under such circumstances.”

-James said the town is at a point where difficult decisions must be made in order to move forward, but he stressed that he has very little tolerance for sneaky, underhanded behaviors.

-Freyler, when reached by phone on Friday, declined to elaborate on the two resignations.
+Freyler, reached by phone on Friday, declined to elaborate on the two resignations.

 “I have no comment on anything.
 We are just trying to get the town back in order,” she said.

-Following the two resignations on Monday, Town Administrator Karen Hambleton asked if either Allen or James would consider waiting two weeks to resign.
+Following Monday’s two resignations, Town Administrator Karen Hambleton asked Allen or James whether either would consider waiting two weeks to resign so decisions on town meeting could be made.
+Each declined.

-“Decisions can’t be made and we are coming up on town meeting,” said Hambleton.

-“I apologize, I just can’t continue on,” said Allen, adding his resignation cannot be reversed.

-State statute indicates that the town cannot vote to fill Allen’s seat at the upcoming annual town meeting because the vacancy occurred after the start of the nomination filing period for town offices.
-However, since James’ seat is expiring, his replacement could be made at town meeting.
+Under state law, the town cannot vote to fill Allen’s seat at the upcoming annual town meeting because the vacancy occurred after the start of the filing period for town offices.
+However, because James’ term is expiring, his replacement could be made at town meeting.

 Freyler has petitioned the Merrimack County Superior Court to appoint Christopher Frey of Bradford to fill one of the vacant selectman seats.
 A court hearing has been scheduled for 11 a.m. on Monday to discuss the matter.